arnovb-github/PoshCommence/docs/Get-CmcData.md

 ```

 ### -ColumnLabels
-Use columnlabels in the view instead of the fieldnames
+Use columnlabels instead of the fieldnames when a view is read.

 ```yaml
 Type: SwitchParameter